Get help today 888-341-7785

 • Nearly 11% of deaths from drug overdoses were in the 15-24 age range.

-Pretty frightening numbers, huh?
-Especially when you take into account that some experimental substance use turns into full-fledged addiction.
+Pretty frightening numbers, right?
+They are especially concerning when you take into account that some experimental substance use turns into full-fledged addiction.

 So, as a parent, what should you do?
 And how should you handle the situation?